suyuan32/simple-admin-core/README.En.md

 <br>

-> 💡 **Note: Secondary sale of module code is prohibited.
-It can only be used for personal and commercial purposes.
-Please obtain authorization for secondary sale.**

 > ✨ We accept outsourcing.
 Please contact us via email if you have any outsourcing needs.

 ## Official Tutorial